 Copenhagen is the seat of Danish Parliament, the central government, international, organizations, research libraries, national museums of art and history, and the national media.
 It is the center of musical and cultural life.
 Students may take advantage of the city's superior transportation system to get around town.
 Trains and buses run day and night.

 DIS is located in a beautifully restored building dating from 1798.
-The building houses a reference and student library, administrative offices, a student lounge, computer labs with Macintosh and IBM PC's, student services, and a few classrooms.
+The building houses a reference and student library, administrative offices, a student lounge, computer labs, student services, and a few classrooms.
 Most classes are conducted in regular University of Copenhagen classrooms.

 The academic focus of the social science programs is: